collincusce/redditbots/README.md

     * Must have password
     * Must have a client_id and client_secret from here: https://www.reddit.com/prefs/apps
     * client_id and client_secret can be on one account, but you **must add the bot users as developers**
+    * If you wish to use FKS, the user account must share moderator privileges with the other subreddits.
 2. A run.py script.
     * You may copy the run_example.py found in the code.
     * You may also create your own.